 Kindle Project and Cotyledon Fund are pleased to announce Crossing Divides, a pilot grantmaking program for groups in Arizona, Mississippi, and Nebraska who are attempting to resolve conflicts in their communities, across aisles and despite differences.
-We are looking for proposals from local non-profit or fiscally sponsored organizations until December 1st, 2021.

 We know the storyline: that Americans are hopelessly divided, and conversation, let alone cooperation, is less and less possible because people don’t trust institutions or each other.
 The influence of social media and political partisanship only make matters worse.

 But we think there is more to the story and more reason to hope.
 We believe there are people working in their communities to resolve critical conflicts and rebuild the trust necessary to work together through future challenges and upheaval.
 Some of this work might be new and innovative, and some of it might be so elegantly simple that it doesn’t get a lot of attention in the media.
 We want to support and learn from these efforts.
 Crossing Divides will provide small grants of up to $10,000 to community-based non-profits that are addressing conflict through person-to-person interaction.

 Our hope is to better understand how people define conflict and the “other” or the “enemy,” and how they work toward deeper understanding and possible resolution.
 We also hope to learn how to support the most effective approaches so that more communities can cultivate more durable peace and resilience across the United States.